gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Documentation-gij-cloud.md

 * * *
 &nbsp;

-### Welcome to the Git Integration for Jira Documentation
+## How to choose the Git Integration for Jira Cloud guide you need

 Jump to a topic you are interested in by clicking the links below.
 Learn about administrative requirements, installation, and integration setup, or scroll to the topic you want to view.